-This year, 11 schools were selected through evaluators and the committee to receive an SRP grant in social studies.
+This year, 11 schools were selected through evaluators and the committee to receive an SRP History and Social Science grant.
 SRP will fund the following projects for a total of $27,500.

 Elementary schools (9)